realA10001986/Dash-Gauges/README.md

 >By default, the Dash Gauges request an IP address via DHCP.
 However, you can also configure a static IP for the Dash Gauges by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.

 If there are several APs with identical SSID in your area, you can select a specific AP to use by its BSSID (AP's MAC address).
-You can either manually find out your AP's BSSID and enter it, or have it filled out automatically: Click "Scan for networks", then "Show all".
+You can either manually find out your AP's BSSID and enter it or have it filled out automatically: Click "Scan for networks", then "Show all".
 If you click on an AP, its BSSID will be copied into BSSID field in the form below.
 To see which AP is which, hover over the name to see its BSSID as a tooltip.

 ##### &#9193; Forget Saved WiFi Network